Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: A DMA example: Inflation data

 \begin{CodeChunk} \begin{CodeInput} R> mTheta <- coef(Fit, iBurnPeriod = 32) \end{CodeInput} \end{CodeChunk}

 Besides these variables, the output from DMA can be used to analyze:

-The magnitude of time--variation in the model parameters, \code{"vdeltahat"}, which is the posterior weighted average of $\delta$ at each point in time.
+The magnitude of time--variation in the regression coefficients, \code{"vdeltahat"}, which is the posterior weighted average of $\delta$ at each point in time.
 We report this estimate in panel (a) of Figure~\ref{fig:combined}.
 The analogous plot in \proglang{R} can be obtained using:

 \begin{CodeChunk} \begin{CodeInput} R> plot(Fit, which = "vdeltahat", iBurnPeriod = 32) \end{CodeInput} \end{CodeChunk}